Paskul/BCBF/README.md

 $ git clone https://github.com/Paskul/BCBF.git
 ```

 The only useful files exist with folders `belief_cbf` and `occupancy_grid_processor`.
-Copy these two folders into the ros2_ws/src directory.
-An `ls` of the src directory should now consist of:
+Copy these two folders into the `/ros2_ws/src` directory.
+An `ls` of the `/src` directory should now consist of:
 ```bash
 belief_cbf   occupancy_grid_processor   slam_toolbox
 ```

-We can now properly build these packages with these commands, ensuring we are out of src/ and into our ros2_ws/ folder
+We can now properly build these packages with these commands, ensuring we are out of `/src` and into our `/ros2_ws` folder

 ```bash
 $ colcon build --packages-select occupancy_grid_processor --symlink-install